tribac/pov/README.md

 # pov
 Point-of-view, everybody's got one!
+Back-end from front-end.
-Front-end from back-end.
-Integration layer from service layer.
+Service layer from integration layer.